19+ Must Have Items for Traveling With a Baby

 Travel bottle warmer

-If you’re bottle feeding your little one, then this travel bottle warmer is a must-have.
 Straightforward and inexpensive, this food warmer means you can heat a bottle anywhere.
 Filling it with boiling water in the morning means you have access to heat all day!
-Place your bottle in the thermos container and pour in the water, after a few minutes you have a meal fit for… well, a baby.

-Now that he’s started solids, we’re looking into what we’ll need to take and our next purchase will probably be this type of travel food warmer
+Now that he’s started solids, we’re looking into what we’ll need to take, and our next purchase will probably be this type of travel food warmer

 Baby weaning items

-If you’re travelling with a baby who has started weaning then you’ll have even more things to bring along with you!
 We have a “travel high chair” which is basically a piece of fabric we can use to transform any chair into a highchair, like this.
-Plus we have collapsible suction plates, snack pots, and silicon bibs that are super easy to clean.

 Baby at cafe table